sapphirepp/sapphirepp/doc/examples/scattering.md

 @snippet{lineno} examples/scattering/config.h Physical prop

-The declare_parameters function is using the
-@dealref{ParameterHandler} class to delcare parameter in the parameter file.
+The declare_parameters function is using the @dealref{ParameterHandler} class to delcare parameter in the parameter file.
 We sort all parameter in a subsection "Physical properties".
-In addition, we write a message to the custom Sapphire logstream `saplog`.
+In addition, we write a message to the custom @ref Sapphire::Utils::SapphireLogStream "SapphireLogStream" `saplog`.
 The
 @dealref{LogStream::Prefix,classLogStream_1_1Prefix} ensures, that the message is prefixed and only shown, if detailed output is requested.
 The declaration of the parameter is straight forward, using the
-@dealref{ParameterHandler.declary_entry(),classParameterHandler,a6d65f458be69e23a348221cb67fc411d}
+@dealref{ParameterHandler.declare_entry(),classParameterHandler,a6d65f458be69e23a348221cb67fc411d}
 function.
 It takes the name of the parameter, a default value and its type/pattern.
 Additionally, can give a description of the parameter.